 Mark joined Watsi on September 5th, 2013.
 9 other people also joined Watsi on that day!
-Mark's most recent donation supported Mary, a toddler from Kenya, to fund burn repair surgery.
+Mark's most recent donation supported Vanly, a boy from Cambodia, to fund spinal surgery.

 Mary is a girl from Kenya.
 She is the only child in the family.
 In 2017, Mary sustained severe burns on her right hand and stomach.
 She developed a burn contracture on her hand, which limits her range of motion and use of her hand.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Mary receive treatment.
 On February 21, surgeons at their care center will perform a burn contracture release surgery to help her use her hand easily again.
 Now, she needs help to fund this $799 procedure.
 Her father says, “We are humbly requesting support.
 Any help will be highly appreciated.”